amaurybsouza/amaurybsouza/README.md

 ## Hey 👨‍💻
-- 👨‍💻 Currently working at @IBM as Senior Linux Administrator
 - 📚 Learning IaC (Terraform, Ansible), AWS practices and K8s
 - 👯 Looking to collaborate with meetups and tech events
 - 🚀 #sre, #cloud, #linux, #devops on https://amaurybsouza.medium.com/